varco/wp-makefile/readme.md

 * Import content from a production environment using a Wordpress WXR file.
 * Run `make test` to run unit tests.

-###### FAQ:

-_Why not use Composer?_

-I haven't found a good way to automate changes with Composer when doing automated Git deployments.
-Perhaps down the road.

-_How do I use the bundled copy of WP-Cli?_

-`/wp-cli/bin/wp` is symlinked to `./wp`.
-You can use either command.

-_How do I use the bundled copy of PHPUnit?_

-It is included as a .PHAR file.
-Just run `./phpunit` or `make test`.

-FROM: Wordpress Makefile Workflow  https://gist.github.com/pwenzel/6091976